komparo/rosetta-pipeline/comparison/README.md

 Each type of input can be cached at different levels:

   - Version (e.g. a docker tag)
-  - Modification date: snakemake (for data files), make, nextflow
+  - Modification date: Snakemake (for data files), make, nextflow
   - File size: nextflow
-  - Content: Cromwell, snakemake (for scripts, when specified), nextflow (when specified)
+  - Content: Cromwell, Snakemake (for scripts, when specified), nextflow (when specified)

 Only the latter ensures full reproducibility and can be used for any type of input.
 However, for large data it can be computationally expensive to compare the content.

-Caching can be enabled by default (for example: snakemake), or enabled through the user interface (for example: nextflow).
+Caching can be enabled by default (for example: Snakemake), or enabled through the user interface (for example: nextflow).

 While developing, it can be useful to cache outputs even if some of the inputs have changed.
-For example, snakemake will by default not rerun a job if a command has changed.
+For example, Snakemake will by default not rerun a job if a command has changed.

 ## Provenance

 > Keeping track of how an output was created

-Provenance can be useful for
+Provenance is necessary for

   - [reproducibility](#reproducibility): if you know how an output was produced, you can try to recreate the same conditions on another